-The Best Cheap Car Insurance in Illinois for 2021
+The Cheapest Car Insurance in Illinois for 2022

-The cheapest car insurance for Illinois drivers is a minimum liability-only policy, which meets the state minimum requirements.
-It will give you protection against expenses related to the driver of another vehicle in case you get involved in an at-fault accident.
+The cheapest car insurance for Illinois drivers is a minimum liability policy, which meets the state's basic requirements.
+It will give you protection against expenses related to the driver of another vehicle if you get involved in an at-fault accident.
 However, it won’t cover damage to your car.

-MoneyGeek evaluated car insurance companies in Illinois and found that the cheapest options for minimum coverage are:
+MoneyGeek evaluated car insurance companies in Illinois and found that the cheapest options for minimum coverage are, on average:

-Based on average rates, MetLife has the most expensive car insurance for minimum coverage at $852 per year.
+Based on average rates, Farmers has the most expensive car insurance for minimum coverage at $839 per year.

 These prices are only estimates based on rates for an average Illinois driver and should not be used to compare insurance prices.